 At this point, we were far away from civilization.
 Every direction we looked, we saw nothing but lush green hills and metallic blue skies.
 The Tai Tam Reservoir blessed us with its mirror-like water that harmonized with the surrounding greenery.

-The descent to Tze Kong Bridge was a mixture of steps (who knew?!) and dirt path.
+The descent to Tze Kong Bridge was a mixture of steps (who knew?!) and a dirt path.
 The winding stairs, though a bit boring, did offer incredible visuals as they led to nothing but drop-dead gorgeous vegetation.

 It took about 45 minutes of leisurely hiking to reach the bottom where the Tze Kong Bridge is located.

-Hiking Up To The Twin Peaks
+Hiking up to the Twin Peaks

 We didn’t see a lot of people on our hike to Twin Peaks, except at the Tze Kong Bridge.
 It is also as if they were contemplating whether they wanted to suffer over 1,200 steps of hell or go home and watch Netflix.